 - If you take too much it can suppress your central nervous system.
-This can result in your brain forgetting to tell your lungs to breathe, and yes, you could die.
+This can result in your brain forgetting to tell your lungs to breathe.
+Basically, you could die.

 - It is common to experience nausea, diarrhoea and projectile vomiting.
 Lovely.

-- Chronic use may cause depression, psychological dependency, and in extreme cases, even brain damage.
+- Long term dextromethorphan abuse may cause depression, psychological dependency, and in extreme cases, even brain damage.

 - There is a concern it can cause small holes in the brain – called Olney’s Lesions.

-Cough syrups containing DXM are available in almost every chemist or high street pharmacy, so it is perfectly legal to buy.
-However, some stores put controls on how much of it you can buy at one time.
+DXM products such as cough syrup are available in almost every chemist or high street pharmacy, so it is perfectly legal to buy.
+It’s also not a controlled substance, so the government haven’t put any regulations on it.
+However, some stores do place controls on how much of it you can buy at one time.

 Robo, skittles, triple C, tussin, dex.